artipie/blog.artipie.com/_posts/2020/10/2020-10-02-release-notes.md

   - permissions
 ---

-[v0.11](https://github.com/add/link/to/release) was released on October XX.
-This month we focused on creating [HTTP REST API](https://github.com/artipie/artipie/issues/575) to make Artipie compatible with existing products.
+[v0.11](https://github.com/artipie/artipie/releases/tag/0.10) was released on October 2.
+In September, we focused on creating [HTTP REST API](https://github.com/artipie/artipie/issues/575) to make Artipie compatible with existing products.